rdfjs-base/parser-jsonld/README.md

 - `factory`: Use an alternative RDFJS data factory.
   By default the [reference implementation](https://github.com/rdfjs/data-model/) us used.

-It's also possible to pass the options as second argument to the `.import` method.
+It's also possible to pass options as second argument to the `.import` method.
 The options from the constructor and the `.import` method will be merged together.

 ### Example